 Most medicines cause side effects, but the hope is that the medicine will give you more positive relief from your problem than side effects.
+The best vapes make you feel like you are smoking a cigarette without any of the negative consequences, but it is still not 100% safe or without risks.
 Unfortunately, after reading a lot of personal stories and research studies, we don’t think this is the case when it comes to nicotine gum.

 Nausea and nightmares

 Nicotine gum has been said to have caused nausea and uncomfortable stomach pains.
 ‘I actually smoked when I used the gum.
-A lot of the time I felt the need to throw up’ a 25 year old entrepeneur claims.
+A lot of the time I felt the need to throw up’ a 25-year-old entrepreneur claims.
 One of the main problems with the nicotine gum, he argues, is that there is far too much nicotine within it.
 This sends the body into shock and causes nausea.
-This is the body’s response when there are toxins in your bloodsteam – you get a similar reaction if you drink too much alcohol.
+This is the body’s response when there are toxins in your bloodstream – you get a similar reaction if you drink too much alcohol.

 ‘The worse complaint I hear is people experiencing nightmares or strange dreams’.
-Says a male entrepeneur.
+Says a male entrepreneur.
 He adds that he suffered from such problems himself whilst on the nicotine gum and this made it very difficult to sleep.
-Sleep deprivation can also cause a multitude of health problems in the future.
+Sleep deprivation can also cause a multitude of health problems in the future, which is why some people use vape oil pens to help them sleep.

 Her personal struggle with fighting the addiction of the nicotine gum made it very difficult for her to come off of the nicotine replacement therapy.
 Compared to the nicotine patch (which we do recommend), the nicotine gum seemed to take a much larger toll on her health: